centertap/DiscourseSsoConsumer/README.md

    previously unseen Discourse user.
 ### Version 1.0.2
  - Bug fix:  handle Discourse SSO credentials that do not provide a (real)name.
+### Version 1.1.0
+ - Feature:  new "Auto Re-login" feature, controlled by new `$wgDiscourseSsoConsumer_AutoRelogin` config parameter.

 ## Known Bugs
 See `TODO` comments in the source code.